isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-10-01-post-Journey of Faith: Haj Pilgrimage in the Malay Archipelago Before the 20th Century.md

 The incomplete journal of Abdullah's journey was safely returned to his family in Singapore through one of his companions.

 #### Haj and Arab Shipping in Singapore
 The rise of Hadhrami shipping in the Malay Archipelago in the mid-19th century boded well for pilgrims in this region.
 Hadhrami Arab shippers hailed from Yemen and competed successfully with the Europeans and Chinese in trade and shipping in the Indian Ocean.
-The Alsagoffs, a prominent Arab family in Singapore, established the firm Alsagoff & Co. in 1848 to conduct trade within the islands of the Archipelago using their own vessels.
+The Alsagoffs, a prominent Arab family in Singapore, established the firm Alsagoff &amp; Co. in 1848 to conduct trade within the islands of the Archipelago using their own vessels.

 <img src="/images/vol-2-issue-3/Journey%20of%20faith/steamships.jpg">
 <div style="background-color: white;">Pilgrims on a steamship. <i>Image from Hajjah Amaina Collection, National Archives of Singapore</i>.</div>